tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - The cipher suite identifier.

-- If (EC)DHE is being used, the server's version of "key_share".
+- If (EC)DHE is being used, the server's version of the "key_share" extension.

-- If PSK is being used, the server's version of the "pre_shared_key" (indicating the PSK the client is using).
+- If PSK is being used, the server's version of the "pre_shared_key" extension (indicating the PSK the client is using).

 ##### Replay Properties